 Lacey Prpić Hedtke

 Lacey Prpić Hedtke is a former ISC board member and is a radical librarian, zinester and antiquarian photographer.
 She holds a BFA in photography from the Art Institute of Boston in Boston, Massachusetts and an MLIS from St. Catherine University in Saint Paul, Minnesota.
-Her path from photography through librarianship led her to her current position in the grants department at Planned Parenthood Minnesota, North Dakota, South Dakota and as a Sex Educator at The Smitten Kitten, a progressive feminist sex toy shop in Minneapolis, Minnesota.
+Her path from photography through librarianship led her to her current position in the grants department at Planned Parenthood Minnesota, North Dakota, South Dakota.
 She’s contributed book and zine reviews to Library Journal, ARLIS/NA Reviews, and LIBREAS Library Ideas.
 Lacey is a founder, editor and writer for LIBREAS Library Ideas journal, based in Berlin, Germany.
 She contributed essays and created the events calendar for Art Review and Preview!
 Newspaper, an art newspaper in Minneapolis, Minnesota.
 She is a weekly contributor to l’etoile Magazine and was a web editor for Not For Tourists in 2005.